21st Jul 2025

 Like all surgical procedures, a deep plane face lift or SMAS facelift carries certain risks.
 These include bleeding, infection, loss of sensation in the face, and nerve damage.
 Here at Kensington Medical your plastic surgeon will discuss these risks with you in consultation.

 Yes, a deep plane facelift or SMAS facelift can be combined with other facial cosmetic procedures such as eyelid surgery (blepharoplasty), brow lift, neck lift, and fat transfer.
 Combining these procedures can help you achieve more comprehensive results.
 It is best to mention this at time of booking your consultation.
-During your consultation our FRCS plastic surgoesn will examine your face and listen to what you want to achieve.
-This will ensure they can give you the coirrect treatment plan to achieve the best results.
+During your consultation with our GMC specialist registered plastic surgeons they will examine your face and listen to what you want to achieve.
+This will ensure they can give you the correct treatment plan to achieve the best results.

 A deep plane or SMAS facelift results typically last for 10 to 15 years, depending on your age, skin type, and lifestyle habits.
 Looking after your skin, wearing a SPF 50 every day, avoiding smoking and drinking too much alcohol, concentrating on a healthy diet and regular exercise can help to maintain your youthful appearance for longer.